plantinformatics/pretzel-documentation-website/docs/aggdocs.md

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/summary-accessions/image+(2).png)

-Close the axies title menu by clicking the "X" button in the top right corner
+Close the axis title menu by clicking the "X" button in the top right corner

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/summary-accessions/image+(3).png)

-CLick and drag over the area of interest along the axis to select a region on the chromosome and click the zoom button below the axis
+Click and drag over the area of interest along the axis to select a region on the chromosome and click the zoom button below the axis

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/summary-accessions/image+(4).png)